-After two years of inaction, Congress is starting to talk about climate legislation again.
+After years of inaction, Congress is starting to talk about climate legislation again.
 This page focuses on bills that return significant revenues to households.

 Theda Skocpol on Scholars Strategy Network August 2013: Why Now is the Time to Build a Broad Citizen Movement for Green Energy Dividends